 The DCUSA Panel established a Working Group to assess DCP 182.
 This Working Group consists of DNO and Ofgem representatives.

-The Working Group felt the change was required due to an unnecessary administrative burden they believed could be removed by this CP.
-The Meter Registration Agreement (MRA) CP 0173 requests for single site and bulk disconnections to become Distributor led unless it is a logical disconnection.
+The Working Group felt the change was needed to remove an unnecessary administrative burden if the DCUSA is left unchanged as a consequence of the MRA changes.
+The MRA CP 0173 means requests for single site and bulk disconnections are Distributor led unless it is a logical disconnection.
 Members considered that where the Distributor notifies the Supplier that the Distributor will be disconnecting a premise, there is no need for the Supplier to send a dataflow in return requesting for the Distributor to disconnect the premises.
 This CP seeks to remove the administrative burden of this duplication of work.

 Members noted that as a result of CP 0173 there is a new MRA Agreed Procedure (MAP) 21 document.
 MAP 21 removes the mandatory requirement for the Supplier to send a D0132 ‘Request for Disconnection of Supply’ dataflow.

-MIF 146 ‘Unmetered Supply (UMS) Disconnection Process’ will also be removing this requirement for the Supplier to send a D0132 dataflow.
+MIF 146 ‘Unmetered Supply (UMS) Disconnection Process’ was raised to consider removing this requirement for the Supplier to send a D0132 dataflow in respect of UMS.
+The Group noted that requirements are covered under the Balancing & Settlement Code (BSC).

-Members considered that the D0132 dataflow will only be required when (a) the Supplier receives the call from the customer for the disconnection and will send the D0132 flow to the DNO
+Members considered that the D0132 dataflow will only be required when (a) the Supplier receives the call from the customer for a physical disconnection and, with the customer’s agreement, will send the D0132 flow to the DNO to notify them of the details of a customer who has enquired about a physical disconnection.

-(b)The D0132 will be required from the Supplier for the remaining notifications process for logical disconnections.
+(b)the Supplier requests a logical disconnection.

-The Working Group discussed the fact that the proposed legal text would make changes to the Green Deal legal text which was incorporated in the 24 January 2013 DCUSA release.
+The Working Group discussed the fact that the proposed legal text may make changes to the Green Deal legal text which was incorporated in the 24 January 2013 DCUSA release.
 The Working Group agreed to check with Wragge & Co. whether permission would need to be sought from the Department of Energy and Climate Change (DECC) for these changes.
+It was confirmed that permission would not be needed.

 Assessment against the DCUSA Objectives